BGP Multipath

 4. BGP Optimal Route Reflection (ORR)

-Different RD (VPN identifier) per prefix is the recommended method for MPLS-VPN.
-If you are running Layer 3 VPN, you can assign different route distinguishers (RD) to the same prefix resulting in different IP addresses NLRI.
-Then the RR sees two different prefixes and will forward both.
+The recommended method for MPLS-VPN is to assign a different RD (VPN identifier) per prefix.
+If you are running Layer 3 VPN, you can assign different route distinguishers (RD) to the same prefix, resulting in different IP addresses NLRI.
+Then, the RR sees two different prefixes and will forward both.

 RR does the best path on two different VPNv4/v6 NLRI.
 With BGP Best External, you tell the router not to withdraw an update, even if it’s not the best one.
 It provides the network with an external backup route.